Advancing Ultra-Reliable 6G: Transformer and Semantic Localization Empowered Robust Beamforming in Millimeter-Wave Communications: System Model

-This study considers a scenario where a base station (BS) uses an RGB camera and GPS to capture user information.
+This study considers a scenario where a BS uses an RGB camera and GPS to capture user information.
 Then, using that information, the BS needs to select the optimal beams from the beam codebook for the target users.
 We utilize deep learning approaches to localize the target user and precisely identify the optimal beamforming vectors.
-The proposed framework operates through a sequence of five key phases:\\ \begin{itemize} \item First, the RGB camera integrated into the BS captures real-time images containing information about the current situation of the environment. \item Second, semantics will be extracted from the RGB images to mitigate the environmental effects for robust beamforming. \item Third, from the extracted semantics, the target user will be localized by leveraging a clustering-based method using the GPS information of the user. \item Fourth, using the location information, a lightweight transformer predicts the optimal beamforming vector, while a compact deep neural network concurrently predicts the optimal beam based on the extracted semantic information. \item Finally, the predictions from both models are combined using a weighted entropy approach, efficiently selecting the most appropriate beam from the codebook. \end{itemize} In the following subsection, we described the system model.
+In the following subsections, we first describe the system model in subsection \ref{system}, then illustrate the localization mechanism of the target vehicle in subsection \ref{localization_system}, and finally detail the dynamic beam selection model based on different environmental conditions using multimodal data sources in subsection \ref{beam_selection_system}.